 In addition, the post-closing issuer and the Principal Shareholders also have rights of first refusal over transfers of the Common Shares by the Principal Shareholders, pursuant to the Amended Shareholders Agreement and subject to compliance with applicable laws and NASDAQ's rules.
 If any Principal Shareholder receives a bona fide offer from any person other than its affiliate to acquire any of the Principal Shareholder's Common Shares (the "ROFR Shares"), then the post-closing issuer has a right of first refusal, but not the obligation, to elect to purchase all (and not less than all) of the ROFR Shares, at the same price, and on the same terms and conditions offered by the purchaser (the "ROFR Terms").
 In the event the post-closing issuer does not decide to purchase all such ROFR Shares, then each of the Principal Shareholders other than the selling Principal Shareholder shall have a right of first refusal to elect to purchase all (and not less than all) of its Pro Rata Share of the ROFR Shares on the ROFR Terms.
-For the purpose of this Amended Shareholders Agreement, "Pro Rata Share" means the percentage which corresponds to the ratio which each selling Principal Stockholder's "Percentage Interest" (which is calculated by dividing (i) the number of the Common Shares owned by such

-Principal Stockholder, by (ii) total number of the then outstanding shares of the Common Shares held by all Principal Shareholders) bears to the total Percentage Interests of all Principal Shareholders exercising their right of first refusal.
+For the purpose of this Amended Shareholder's "Percentage Interest" (which is calculated by dividing (i) the number of the Common Shares owned by such Principal Stockholder, by (ii) total number of the then outstanding shares of the Common Shares held by all Principal Shareholders) bears to the total Percentage Interests of all Principal Shareholders exercising their right of first refusal.
 In the event that the ROFR Shares are in exchange for non-cash consideration, then such right of first refusal shall be exercisable based on the fair market value determined in good faith by the board of such non-cash consideration.